Polyurea vs. Epoxy: The Life Expectancy of a Coating & Why It Matters

 3. Mid-Day (Flake): While the basecoat is wet, we broadcast your choice of decorative flakes until the floor is completely covered.

-4. Afternoon (Topcoat): After a short cure time, we scrape the excess flake and apply our clear, UV-stable polyaspartic topcoat.
+4. Afternoon (Topcoat): After a short cure time, we scrape off the excess flake and apply our clear, UV-stable polyaspartic topcoat.
 This seals the floor, giving it excellent durability and shine.

 5. Evening: We're packed up and gone.
 You can walk on your new floor in just a few hours and park your car on it the very next day.

 One day.
 No mess, no waiting, no hassle.
 Just a beautiful, durable floor that will last for decades.
-This is the modern standard for polyaspartic garage floor coatings.
+This is the modern standard for polyaspartic garage Floor coatings.

 Beyond the Garage: Where Polyurea Shines